Aakash Repeater Courses

 Answer:

 Soap behaves as a strong electrolyte in lower concentrations.
-However, as the concentration increases, it exhibits colloidal behavior due to formation of micelles (aggregates).
-This behavior is shown by a class of colloids known as associated colloids.
+However, as the concentration increases, it exhibits colloidal behaviour due to the formation of micelles (aggregates).
+This behaviour is shown by a class of colloids known as associated colloids.

 (i) Aqueous solution of soap below critical micelle concentration.

-(ii) Aqueous solution of soap above critical micelle concentration.
+(ii) Aqueous solution of soap above the critical micelle concentration.

 (iii) Aqueous solution of sodium chloride.